uiuctml/npc-dataset-utils/docs/npc-dataset-utils/datasets/celeba.md

 ## Overview

 The [CelebFaces Attributes (CelebA)](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) dataset consists of 202,599 face images and 40 binary attribute annotations for each image.

-Within the NPC project, the attribute labeling of the CelebA dataset is _instance-wise_, where instances may have different attribute labels even if they are from the same class, and _multi-hot_, where the labeled attribute categories may have multiple values, e.g., an object may be labeled with more than one color.
+Within the NPC project, the attribute labeling of the CelebA dataset is:

+- **Instance-Wise:** Instances may have different attribute labels, even if they belong to the same class.
+- **Multi-Hot:** Each attribute may be assigned multiple values, e.g., an object may be labeled with more than one color.

 ## Initial Directory Structure